Visual effects: Production pipeline

 Visual effects are often integral to a movie's story and appeal.
 Although most visual effects work is completed during post-production, it usually must be carefully planned and choreographed in pre-production and production.
 While special effects such as explosions and car chases are made on set, visual effects are primarily executed in post-production with the use of multiple tools and technologies such as graphic design, modeling, animation and similar software.
 A visual effects supervisor is usually involved with the production from an early stage to work closely with production and the film's director to design, guide and lead the teams required to achieve the desired effects.

+Visual effects companies

-Many studios specialize in visual effects; among them are Digital Domain, DreamWorks Animation, DNEG, Framestore, Weta Digital, Industrial Light & Magic, Pixomondo, Moving Picture Company and Sony Pictures Imageworks.
+Many studios specialize in visual effects; among them are Digital Domain, DreamWorks, DNEG, Framestore, Weta Digital, Industrial Light & Magic, Pixomondo, Moving Picture Company and Sony Pictures Imageworks and Jellyfish Pictures.